Neuropathy in Jacksonville IL

-At Casey Family Chiropractic, neuropathy is just one of the many medical conditions that we treat.
-Neuropathy is damage to one or more of a body's nerves, usually resulting in dysfunction in movement and sensation.
-Here is what Jacksonville, IL residents need to know about neuropathy and how it is treated.
+At Casey Family Wellness, neuropathy is just one of the many medical conditions that we treat.
+Neuropathy in Jacksonville, IL is damage to one or more of a body's nerves, usually resulting in dysfunction in movement and sensation.
+Here is what you need to know about neuropathy and how it is treated.

 What Is Neuropathy in Jacksonville IL?